Skylar Analytics includes the following components:

 What is Skylar Analytics?

-The Skylar Analytics suite of services uses data gathered by SL1 to explore data, generate visualizations, and monitor IT infrastructure metrics.
+The Skylar Analytics suite of services uses data gathered by Skylar One to explore data, generate visualizations, and monitor IT infrastructure metrics.
 Skylar Analytics can also use Skylar AI to predict alerts before they happen, and detect anomalies that could become events that might disrupt your IT infrastructure and functionality.

 Skylar Analytics includes the following components:

-• Data Visualization.
-Enables SQL-based dashboards and charts based on data gathered by Skylar AI and SL1.
+- Data Visualization.
+Enables SQL-based dashboards and charts based on data gathered by Skylar AI and Skylar One.
 Data Visualization is achieved using a ScienceLogic-hosted instance of Apache Superset.

-• Anomaly Detection.
+- Anomaly Detection.
 Uses always-on anomaly detection to find metric outliers in Dynamic Application time series data.
 It also computes an anomaly score that characterizes the significance of each anomaly.
-You can view anomalies for all Dynamic Application metrics for a device by visiting the Anomaly Detection tab on the Device Investigator page for that device.
+You can view anomalies for all Dynamic Application metrics for a device by visiting the tab on the Device Investigator page for that device.

-• Predictive Alerting.
+- Predictive Alerting.
 Helps to avoid problems such as file systems running out of space, hosts running out of memory, or issues with network reliability due to oversubscription.
-The alerts appear as enriched events within SL1.
+The alerts appear as enriched events within Skylar One.

 The other chapters in this manual cover each Skylar Analytics component in detail.